stevechanieee/-2-GNUOctave/README.md

 |Python 1.4            | 25 October 1996.   |

 *Source: https://www.python.org/doc/versions/*

+The most current Python release version is 3.9.1.

 Perhaps, GNU Octave can be construed as being more syntactically intuitive for ML.